weaveworks/weave/site/plugin/cni-plugin-how-to.md

 ###Caveats

-- The Weave router container must be running for CNI to allocate addresses
+- The Weave Net router container must be running for CNI to allocate addresses
 - The CNI plugin does not add entries to Weave DNS.